sistia01/Giotto-Sphinx-Website/source/subsections/tipsandtricks/workingwithimages.rst

 .. dropdown:: **2.
 How to modify an image (i.e. change the background color)?**
 	:animate: fade-in

-	* **estimateImageBg** function to estimage the background color of your Giotto or magick image
+	* **estimateImageBg** function to estimate the background color of your Giotto or magick image
 	* **changeImageBg** function to change the background color of your image
 	* **plotGiottoImage** function to plot an image by itself